akbargumbira/inasafe_cli/README.md

 ## USAGE EXAMPLES
 ### Showing help

 You can type ```inasafe``` or ```inasafe -h``` or ```inasafe --help``` to show how to use this command line

 ### Showing QGIS and InaSAFE version that is used

 ```inasafe -v``` or ```inasafe --version```

 ### Downloading exposures

 ```inasafe --download --feature-type=buildings --extent=106,84:-6,2085970:106,8525945:-6,1876174 --output-dir=/home/akbar/dev/data/test_cli/```

+Feature type can be:
+- roads
+- buildings
+- building-points
+- potential-idp
+- boundary-x (with x from 1 to11)

 ### Running scenario

-The path to the hazard, exposure, or aggregation files
+When specifying the path to the hazard, exposure, or aggregation file, it can be relative or absolute.

 - Using extent: